The Ultimate guide to solo hiking & camping the Tour du Mont Blanc

 Facilities: toilets, hot showers, wifi (for 1€)

-I originally set my tent up on the side of the river closest to the refuge, but was told to move to the small grass patch opposite the field of cows.
-I woke up to a chorus of thousands of cow bells and enjoyed spectacular views of the mountains, so it was well worth the lack of facilities to enjoy wild camping for at least one night.
+I originally set my tent up on the side of the river closest to the mountain hut, but was told to move to the small grass patch opposite the field of cows.
+I woke up to a chorus of cow bells and enjoyed spectacular views of the mountains, so it was well worth the lack of facilities to enjoy wild camping for at least one night.